openmrs/openmrs-plir-dockerized-setup/README.md

           ./stop.sh

- ## Regenerating the TX_PVLS Library resource
+ ## Auto Regenerating the TX_PVLS Library resource
- In case changes have been made to the Library cql logic at  `resources/cql_logic.txt`  , the  TX_PVLS Library resource  at  `resources/tx_pvls-library.json`  can be re-generated .
+ In case changes have been made to the Library cql logic at  `resources/cql_logic.txt`  , the  TX_PVLS Library resource  at  `resources/tx_pvls-library.json`  can be auto re-generated .

  * install the [jq](https://linuxhint.com/bash_jq_command/) library